Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 ### Covalent and Intermediate Hydrides
 These are formed by non-metals, metalloids and many post-transition metals Properties vary depending on whether the element hydride is electron deficient, rich or electron precise.
+*Note:*
-*Note that* in general, stability of element hydrides decreases down the group
+- In general, stability of element hydrides decreases down the group
+- Ability of an element hydride to function as an acid or hydride donor may be modified by factors like **Solva
 #### Electron-deficient Hydrides
 - Formed by $Be$, group $13$ elements
 	Neutral monomeric element hydrides do($BeH_{2},BH_{3}, AlH_{3},GaH_{3},etc.$) not have enough electrons to satisfy octet rule